universidad-zaragoza/PACS/problems/problems.md

     each compute unit has 128 parallel cores, each core has two floating-point arithmetic units and, frequency of the computational device is 1.5GHz.
     Assumption 1: just floating point instructions contribute to the execution time.
-Assumption 2: each FPU can process a floating point instrution per cycle.
+Assumption 2: each FPU can process a floating point instruction per cycle.

 5. Please write a parallel program that given an array of integer values,